rogerjbos/web_crypto/content/post/2021-10-19-staking-oasis-tokens/index.md

 - Receive
 - Delegate

+Transfer would be used to send your tokens back to an exchange if you wanted to sell them and receive would be used to receive tokens from an exchange and store them in your wallet.
+Those are both pretty straightforward, so we will focus on the delegate option.

 ### Delegate ###

 As mentioned above, delegating is the processes of choose a validator that you want to stake your tokens with.
 If you click __Delegate__ within the Bitpie app, it will take you to the Validators tab.
 It is really hard to know which validator to choose.
 The app doesn't really tell you anything aobut the validator, but there is a link to each validator's web page, so you can read a little about them.
 When I first delegated seven months ago I picked three that sounded good and went with it.
 One thing I paid attention to was the commission.
 The commission ranges between zero and 20 percent.
-There is no reason to pay a 20% commission as you can find plenty of good validators.
+There is no reason to pay a 20% commission as you can find plenty of good validators that only charge 10%.
 All the validator's I choose had commissions of 10%.

 ### Checking Rewards ###